JanPokorny/tts-http/README.md

 http POST http://127.0.0.1:8000/read -- text=Hello voice=Zira -o output.wav
 ```

+These are the available endpoints:

+- `/voices`: returns a list of voices available for TTS
+- `/read` accepts a JSON POST body with the following parameters, and returns a WAV file:
-`text` is the text to be read.
+    - `text` is the text to be read.

-`voice` is the name of the voice to be used.
+    - `voice` is the name of the voice to be used.
 You can find the list of voices on the endpoint `/voices` (`http GET http://127.0.0.1:8000/voices`).
 You only need to specify a part of the voice's `name`, e.g. `Zira` will match `Microsoft Zira Desktop - English (United States)`.

-`rate` is optional: integer, where 150 is about normal speed, 100 is slow, 200 is fast
+    - `rate` is optional: integer, where 150 is about normal speed, 100 is slow, 200 is fast